br4ch1st0chr0n3/mdn-broken-links/README.md

 For this task, I installed [linkinator](https://github.com/JustinBeckwith/linkinator#installation)

-Please suggest how at least some of these broken links can be efficiently updated on the website.
+Please suggest in issues how at least some of these broken links can be efficiently updated on the website.